igorw/weblog/_posts/2013-04-03-sexpr-meta-eval.md

 ```

 The remaining two, `quote` and `cond`, need to be implemented as special
 forms.
-Quote needs to treat its argument source as data instead of evaluating
+Quote needs to treat its argument's source as data instead of
-it.
+evaluating it.
 Cond needs to evaluate parts conditionally.

-Here is `cond`, it just loops over the pairs tests the predicates:
+Here is `cond`, it just loops over the pairs and tests the predicates:

 ```php
 namespace Igorw\Ilias\SpecialOp;